-And don’t forget decorations!
+And don’t forget the decorations!
 Carpets, throw rugs, posters of their favorite band, et cetera—these are important, too, as they’ll make your student feel a little bit more comfortable so far away from home.

-Depending on your child’s college meal plan or dining options, you may also want to head to Costco or a similar store and buy some things like granola bars and cereal in bulk.
+Depending on your child’s college meal plan or dining options, you may also want to head to Costco or a similar store and buy foods like granola bars and cereal in bulk.
 While you’re there, it would be smart to pick up stuff like laundry detergent and hygienic products, too.

 Have Important Conversations With Your Child Before They Leave

 Pass down your advice and guidance about being safe and responsible for things like finances, drug and alcohol use, and dating.

 If you’re sending your child off to school with a checking account or credit card, be sure you discuss what types of purchases are allowed and which aren’t; how to manage their money; and the possibility of getting an on- or off-campus job to supplement the money you’ve provided them.

 Furthermore, be realistic about the situations your child, as a first-year student, is going to face with drugs and alcohol.
 The most important advice you can pass on here is to be safe and smart about how they handle this stuff.
 Additionally, you should encourage them to be forthright with you anytime they need to be and to let them know you’ll be there for them in a supportive and nonjudgmental way.